Assessing Disability Support Pension (DSP) claims 008-03030000

 Claim lodgement

-Customers identified with a potential terminal illness
+Customers identifying with a potential terminal illness

 Medical evidence

 The medical evidence required to support a DSP claim depends on the customer's circumstances.
 New claimants are required to supply medical records such as clinical notes, test results and specialist reports to support their claim.
 The Medical Evidence Requirements (SA473) form is available to assist customers to determine suitable medical evidence.
+The Resources page has a link to the form.

 If the customer does not submit any medical evidence their claim may be rejected.
 See Streaming a new claim for DSP.

-Scanning of medical documentation can occur at a Service Centre, Services Australia's scanning provider or as part of an Assessment Services appointment.
+Scanning of medical documentation can occur at a Service Centre or as part of an Assessment Services appointment.
+See Scanning Centrelink medical/sensitive documents using an MFD.

 Streaming

+Once the Assessor has submitted the MAt recommendation, the DSP claim comes off hold and is assessed through a streaming process.
 The streaming process determines if the claim can be manifestly granted, manifestly rejected, or requires a referral for a Job Capacity Assessment (JCA).
 It also identifies if there is any outstanding information required to process the claim.
 See Streaming a new claim for DSP.

 A JCA is an important step in the medical assessment process.
 It is generally not required when it is clear from available evidence the customer is manifestly eligible or ineligible for DSP.